ajyoon/bml-lang.org/content/docs/getting-started/for_non_programmers.md

 ```
 {% end %}

-Unlike the word processors typically used by writers which have opaque file formats (e.g. `.doc`, `.pages`) that require editing in specific programs, BML documents are written just as you see above and saved in `.bml` files.
+Unlike the word processors typically used by writers which have opaque file formats (e.g. `.doc`, `.pages`) that require editing in specific programs, BML documents are written just as you see above and saved verbatim in `.bml` files.
 The BML interpreter is the program responsible for executing the document's chance operations and rendering new versions of your document for the world.
 That interpreter can be used offline or embedded on websites like it is here.

 {% try_it() %}
 Open [the sandbox](/sandbox) and try writing some plain old text.